-I can not use the word range switch here as we do in analog multimeter, because neither this description fits well anymore even today, all latest digital multimeter do auto-range by default.
+I can not use the word range switch here as we do in analogue multimeter, because neither this description fits well anymore even today, all latest digital multimeter do auto-range by default.

 Either way in this new window you may select your preference about a DMM function, and the next step is to connect your test leads at the proper front banana jacks.

 GW Instek added over GDS-200/300 a dedicated APP with the name Advanced DMM and this is a very wise choice, the supposed Basic DMM window is tiny regarding dimension of digits and about control buttons.

 Advanced DMM APP is definably an eye candy, has nice large digits, functions selector seems a bit compressed is size, but still there is no complain here.

 High priorities of easy to read and easy to use, both are served well by this APP.